-Helsinki is a picture-perfect destination, enveloped in the beauty of numerous natural miracles.
-Further, extending its vision into elegant architectural designs.
-If Helsinki were to flaunt its carefully designed layouts, I think Helsinki Olympic Stadium would be the first to secure recognition.
+Helsinki is a picture-perfect destination enveloped in the beauty of numerous natural miracles.
+(Further, extending into elegant architectural designs) If Helsinki were to flaunt its carefully designed layouts, I think Helsinki Olympic Stadium would be the first to gain recognition.
 Not only, has this Olympic Stadium been rated as the most beautiful by BBC, but also, has been declared one of Scandinavia’s most visited landmark.
-Sadly, I could not explore the interiors as the building was under renovation during my visit.
-However, with what I could make out from the exteriors, I can tell you that the interiors will be just as good.